MarcEngrie/Ping-Network/README.md

 To use version 3.00 or higher you need Npcap 1.83 or higher to be install on your Windows computer.
 You can download and install it from here https://npcap.com/#download

-**Important Note:** as Ping-Network.exe is about 45 MB, I can not upload it to GitHub.
+**Important Note:** as Ping-Network.exe (Veersion 3.00 or higher) is about 45 MB, I can not upload it to GitHub.
 So contact me if you want a copy or you can make it yourself if you have Python installed

 ~~~
 pip install pyinstaller